 The Maryland Public Safety Article (Title-1, Subtitle-3) is the enabling legislation that established the 9-1-1 Trust Fund and the Maryland 9-1-1 Board.
-It was originally crafted to create a funding mechanism and oversight Board to provide for the orderly installation, maintenance and operation of 9-1-1 systems in Maryland, and to establish the three-digit number, 9-1-1, as the primary emergency telephone number to summon emergency assistance.
-The Public Safety Article remains responsive to the needs of the Maryland's citizens.
+It was originally crafted to create a funding mechanism and oversight Board to provide for the orderly installation, maintenance, and operation of 9-1-1 systems in Maryland, and to establish the three-digit number, 9-1-1, as the primary emergency telephone number to summon emergency assistance.
+The Maryland Public Safety Article remains responsive to the needs of Maryland's citizens.

 The legislation established the Maryland 9-1-1 Surcharge, derived from a monthly surcharge levied on a customer's telephone bill for each 9-1-1 accessible service, to provide a constant funding source for enhancing and maintaining Maryland's 9-1-1 system.
-The 9-1-1 Surcharge was initially comprised of two separate fees designated to offset 9-1-1 related capital and operational costs.
+The Maryland 9-1-1 Surcharge was initially comprised of two separate fees designated to offset 9-1-1 related capital and operational costs.
 The first portion of the Maryland 9-1-1 Surcharge is the "9-1-1 State Fee."
 The State Fee is distributed to the Maryland counties at the discretion of the Board in response to county 9-1-1 system enhancement requests.
 The second portion of the Maryland 9-1-1 Surcharge is the "County 9-1-1 Fee."
 The level of the "County 9-1-1 Fee" is determined by each county through local resolution.
-In fiscal year 2021, the Public Safety Article limits the Additional Charge to a maximum of \$1.50.
-Legislation requires that the amount of the "County 9-1-1 Fee" received may not exceed a level necessary to cover the total eligible maintenance and operation costs of the county.
-The Public Safety Article further defines that maintenance and operation costs may include telephone company charges, equipment costs, equipment lease charges, repairs, utilities, personnel costs, and appropriate carryover costs from previous years. compliance, the Board provides for an audit of each county's expenditures for the maintenance and operation of the county's 9-1-1 system.
-All Maryland counties have taken advantage of this legislative authority and have passed local resolutions establishing a "County 9-1-1 Fee."
+In fiscal year 2022, the Maryland Public Safety Article was updated to allow the county to, for the following fiscal year(s), impose a County 9-1-1 Fee sufficient to cover the county's projected operational costs for the 9-1-1 system.
+Legislation requires that the amount of the County 9-1-1 Fee received may not exceed a level necessary to cover the total eligible maintenance and operation costs of the county.
+The Maryland Public Safety Article further defines that maintenance and operation costs may include telephone company charges, equipment costs, equipment lease charges, repairs, utilities, personnel costs, and appropriate carryover costs from previous years.
+To ensure compliance, the Board provides for an audit of each county's expenditures for the maintenance and operation of the county's 9-1-1 system.
+All Maryland counties have taken advantage of this legislative authority and have passed local resolutions establishing a County 9-1-1 Fee.

-In 2003, the Public Safety Article was updated to provide the mandate and fiscal support for Maryland's 9-1-1 call takers to receive the callback phone number and location information of wireless callers (defined as "enhanced wireless 9-1-1").
+In 2003, the Maryland Public Safety Article was updated to provide the mandate and fiscal support for Maryland's 9-1-1 Specialists to receive the callback phone number and location information of wireless callers (defined as "enhanced wireless 9-1-1").
 This milestone was achieved in June 2005 when Maryland became only the eighth state in the nation to receive and display enhanced wireless information at all primary Maryland PSAPs when provided by a wireless carrier.